LiMinggang/madedit-mod/README.txt

 FreeBSD packaging (with FreeBSD 10.01)

 Mod v0.4.3
+New: Ctrl-A to select all items in the Window List dialog
+New: Code performance improvement for Window list(Performance, menu blink issues)
 Fix: Multiple selection does not work with Save/SaveAs(Windows List dialog) #193

 Mod v0.4.2